matthijscox/Blog/pages/2021-05-04-developer-freedom.md

 Note that if some non-free engineers join your cause, they may not fully understand your story since they are bound by other stories.
 This means they will not be so useful or need a lot of guidance.
 If you somehow got the engineers fulltime, it's worth the effort to complete subvert them to your story, maybe even turn them into free FTEs.
 This works best by [building a world](https://alexdanco.com/2021/04/10/world-building/) for them in which they can start their own stories.
 Don't feel bad if it doesn't work, conformists prefer to follow the dominant narrative.

-Currently am in the process of finding the engineers in the corporation that want to free themselves and create a kind of innersourcing community.
+Currently am in the process of finding the engineers in our corporation that want to free themselves and create a kind of innersourcing community.
 This is a big story.
-I also make it difficult on myself, because I refuse to become a fulltime story teller, I still want to create valuable products myself.
-But the innersourcing world would be wonderful to work in.
+I also make it difficult on myself, because I refuse to become a fulltime story teller.
+I still want to create valuable products myself and the innersourcing world would be wonderful to work in.
 Imagine a world where when you find a valuable proposition, instead of having to convince a thousand managers, you just convince one or two great people to join you.
-(Note: finding great people will then be the bottleneck.)
+(Note: finding those great people will then be the new bottleneck.)

 A final word of warning, if you tell a big story yourself, try to make it resonate with the primary corporate platform story tellers (senior management).
 If it does not, they may turn the dominant narratives against you.
 Small stories can be about boosting your productivity, but big stories must boost the platform.
 If your story does become successfully integrated in the dominant narratives, then don't expect too much credit for it.
 A good story will look obvious in hindsight and people will believe that they always believed it.